DAOD 5044-4, Family Violence

 4.1 The CAF policy on family violence is based on the following core principles:

-1. the safety of victims is the primary concern;
+1. the safety of affected persons is the primary concern;

-3. CF leadership must play an active role in the prevention of family violence;
+3. CAF leadership must play an active role in the prevention of family violence;

 4. all reported incidents of family violence must be acted upon;

-5. all possible assistance and support to victims are provided in a discreet and empathic manner with due regard to family privacy;
+5. all possible assistance and support to affected persons are provided in a confidential and empathic manner with due regard to personal and family privacy and in accordance with the Privacy Act;

-6. the importance of gender dynamics when responding to incidents of family violence is recognized;
+6. the importance of gender and power dynamics when responding to incidents of family violence is recognized;

-7. confidentiality for all individuals involved in family violence cases, including victims, offenders, family members and those who reported the suspected incidents, is afforded to the maximum extent possible under the law; and
+7. confidentiality for all individuals involved in family violence cases, including affected persons, a CAF member who is alleged to have committed family violence, family members and those who reported the alleged incidents, is afforded to the maximum extent possible under the law;

-8. counselling and support services will be offered to the offender as appropriate.
+9. counselling and support services will also be available to the family through Military Family Services (MFS).

 CAF Family Violence Advisory Committee